hashicorp/terraform-provider-hedvig/website/r/access.html.markdown

 # hedvig\_access

 A Hedvig Access adds an address to an ACL of a controller of a vdisk.
-This allows for management of resource access.
+This allows for management of access resources.

 ## Example Usage